 In order to allow for easier stapling, participants are encouraged to use book-weight paper rather than heavy card stock.

 Send a full count of pages so there will be no incomplete copies.
 The count is slightly larger than what is required for the bundle in order to allow for collating errors and to provide extras for samples.

-Since the project receives no funds from AAPA's treasury, Dave always appreciates monetary donations to defray costs, such as staples and the postage for mailing the box of completed issues to the mailer.
+Because the project receives no funds from AAPA's treasury, Dave appreciates monetary donations to defray costs, such as staples and the postage for mailing the box of completed issues to the mailer.